shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 authenticator.clear_default_user()

 # The user will be prompted for their username,
-# password and optional 2-factor authentication code.
+# password, and optional 2-factor authentication code.
 If a QApplication is
 # available, a UI will pop-up.
 If not, the credentials will be prompted
 # on the command line.
 The user object returned encapsulates the login
 # information.